USPS brings together leaders from various fields:

 Yulia Kovaliv

-USPS – it is when people, who are afraid to tell themselves but are well aware that the whole country depends on them, gather to be in active state – the state of search, self-improvement and "sharpening of axes".
-For school alumni, Ukraine is the place where they will live.
-And they want to influence on well-being of their country.
+USPS is when people who are afraid to tell themselves, but perfectly understand that the whole country depends on them, gather to be in an active state — a state of search, self-improvement, 'axe sharpening'.
+For graduates of the School, Ukraine is the place where they will live.
+And they want to influence the well-being of their country.

 Pavlo Kovtonyuk

 2021 Alumnus.
-Co-founder of Ukrainian Health Centre (UHC)
+Co-founder of the Ukrainian Health Care Center (UHC)

 #Public service